-Deepak is an engineer at Cypress Semiconductor in the Bay Area several rooms, it was a startling sight to see brand new PCs sitting on old wooden desks!
-It was very exciting to see students using the Ethernet network unchanged.
+Deepak is an engineer at Cypress Semiconductor in the Bay Area network project) in action at Pilani.
+As we walked down memory lane with Nagarji's shikanji in hand we walked into several rooms, it was a startling sight to see brand new PCs sitting on old wooden desks!
+It was very exciting to see students using the Ethernet network

+BITS Pilani - changed yet unchanged.
 While the hostel room is the same and the serenity plus peace at the temple is the same and one can still get Pappu's coffee at Sky, there is now a PC in almost every room at BITS Pilani, students are excited that the world is